schrum2/MarioDiffusion/README.md

 We hope these tools for interacting with pre-trained models provide you with a fun way of seeing what is possible with diffusion models.
 If you would like to train models yourself, then continue to the instructions below.

+## Batch Files

+Our code was developed on Windows machines, so we have made extensive use of batch files for convenience.
+However, these will not work on Linux/Mac systems.
+The Python scripts that are called from these batch files should work on any system, though this has not been fully tested.
+The instructions below describe how to use the batch files first, but later in this file, details on using the various Python scripts directly are provided.

 ## Create datasets

 All the datasets you need are already in the directory named `datasets`, so you can feel free to skip this section.
 If you choose to go through these steps, then the content in the `datasets` directory should be overwritten with files that are identical to what is already there.